Stevie-Ray/referrer-spam-blocker/README.md

 This file is created to collect and prevent referral spam traffic sources.

 Referral spam has been spread wide across the web.
-Add this to your .htaccess file on a Apache server to prevent referral spam traffic from websites like semalt &amp; buttons-for-websites.
+Add this to your .htaccess or config file on a Apache or Nginx server to prevent referral spam traffic from websites like semalt &amp; buttons-for-websites.
 This file is usually found in the root “public_html” folder of your website.

 NOTE:
 This method doesn't stop the Analytics referral spam (because they are hitting Analytics directly and not even touching your website / server).
 You should also use filters in Analytics to prevent referral spam.